avaer/animatediff/README.md

 # AnimateDiff

-This repository is the official implementation of [AnimateDiff](https://arxiv.org/abs/2307.04725).
+This repository is a fork of [AnimateDiff](https://arxiv.org/abs/2307.04725) with realtime Flask web server support.

+I needed this to run this amazing model for a hackathon, so this is definitely a hack but it works.

+For basic security reasons, you must whitelist your models in [scripts/animate.py]().

+---

 **[AnimateDiff: Animate Your Personalized Text-to-Image Diffusion Models without Specific Tuning](https://arxiv.org/abs/2307.04725)**
 </br>